wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-administrative-roles-microsoft-365/includes/3-explore-microsoft-365-admin-roles.md

 \- Set up, Send As, and Send on Behalf delegates for someone's mailbox; for example, when an executive wants their assistant to have permission to send mail on the executive's behalf.
 \- Create shared mailboxes so a group of people can monitor and send email from a common email address.
 \- Set up anti-spam and malware filters for the organization.
-\- Manage Microsoft 365 Groups.When the Exchange Administrator role is assigned to a user, it's recommended that they also be assigned the Service Administrator role.
+\- Manage Microsoft 365 Groups.It's recommended that users who are assigned the Exchange Administrator role should also be assigned the Service Administrator role.
 This way they can see important information in the Microsoft 365 admin center, such as the health of the Exchange Online service, and change and release notifications.
   :::column-end:::
 :::row-end:::
 :::row:::
   :::column:::
-    Global admin
+    Global administrator
   :::column-end:::
   :::column:::
     Assign the Global admin role to users who need global access to most management features and data across Microsoft online services.